1 Principles of Wildlife Damage Management

 Strategy 2.
 Exclude Animals

-Prevent access of animals to potential damage sites to provide long-term protection from damage.
+Prevent access of animals to potential damage sites and to provide long-term protection from damage.
 Exclusion techniques include closing entry holes in buildings, installing bird nets over fruit trees, and constructing deer-proof fences around orchards.
 Development of exclusion techniques and devices is an active area of entrepreneurship, with new and interesting products frequently appearing in the market.
+Exclusion techniques typically require building skills like those of a carpenter.
+Tools and craftsmanship play an important role in professional WDM exclusion services.
+Poor exclusion methods can create problems with clients and the public image of WCOs.

-Another WDM strategy is to repel or divert animals from a location.
+Another IWDM strategy is to repel or divert animals from a location.
 Repellents are based on pain, fear, touch, or conditioned aversion.
 Several repellents and frightening devices are available, depending on the problem.
 Many of these products, however, have not been tested adequately under research conditions and may fail to prevent damage.
+Most repellents provide short-term control of wildlife conflicts.

 Diversion is the process of luring animals away from protected sites, usually with a food attractant.
 Although this may sound good in theory, few practical applications exist.
 First, you need to find a food source that is more attractive than what the animal is currently using.
 Also, by increasing the availability of food, population levels may increase, adding to the potential for damage on the property.
 The effectiveness of diversion often is questionable.
-The impact of both repellents and diversion almost always is short-term.
+As for repellents, the effectiveness of diversion is almost always is short-term.

 The number of animals can be lowered using toxicants, trapping, or shooting.
 Such actions typically lead to a rapid decrease in the population to a level in which they, or their associated damage, can be tolerated.
 Lethal control alone, however, often fails to reduce long-term damage.
-As long as suitable habitat and food resources are available, populations may rebound quickly (Figure 6).
+As long as suitable habitat and food resources are available, populations may rebound quickly.
 Well-fed animals often have larger litters and greater success in raising young to maturity.
-Population reduction sometimes fails because animals often move into an area that has been vacated.
+Population reduction sometimes fails because animals often move into an area that has been vacated (Fig. 6).

-Relocation refers to moving and releasing an animal off the property where it was captured but within its home range.
-This is sometimes referred to onsite release.
-This is usually a short distance away from where it was captured.
+“Relocation” refers to moving and releasing an animal within its home range.
+This is sometimes referred to as onsite release and is usually is a short distance away from where it was captured.

-Moving animals through relocation or translocation is not recommended.
+Moving animals by translocation is not recommended.
+Moving animals may spread disease or cause problems in new places.
 If an animal must be moved, it should be moved as short a distance as possible.
 For the best chance of survival, the animal should be released within its home range.

 Moving an animal may spread disease or create damage problems in new places.
 Translocated animals rarely stay in the area of release and often have low survival rates because they cannot find suitable habitat.
 As a result, these animals often experience a slow and stressful death, as opposed to a quick and humane death administered by a trained NWCO.
 New York State law prohibits relocating or translocating wildlife, except when animals are removed from inside dwellings or structures and released in the immediate vicinity outside these buildings on the same property.
 However, licensed NWCOs are allowed to relocate most species of wildlife with written permission of the landowner where the wildlife will be released.
 NWCOs also must contact the county health department before relocating any rabies vector species (bats, raccoons, or skunks).

 Many people believe that wildlife cause damage to property because “humans have taken away their homes” or that urbanization has destroyed their natural habitats.
-When resources are available, wildlife is abundant and they are very comfortable in urban environments.
-Urban sprawl has reduced habitat for some animals such as forest birds and large predators, but it has created and supplied habitat for other more adaptable species such as gulls, raccoons, and deer.
+When resources are available, wildlife is abundant and the animals are very comfortable in urban environments.
+Urban sprawl has reduced habitat for some animals such as forest birds and large predators, but it has created and supplied habitat and food for other more adaptable species such as gulls, raccoons, squirrels, rodents, and deer.
+Wildlife removal, exclusion work, and wildlife damage management are necessary services.

 Study Questions for Principles of Wildlife Damage Management